jaymody/blogposts/2023-02-08-speculative-sampling.md

 date: 2023-02-08
 description: "A review of \"Accelerating Large Language Model Decoding with Speculative Sampling\" from Deepmind."
 ---
-This post provides an overview, implementation, and time complexity analysis of DeepMind's paper [Accelerrating Large Language Model Decoding with Speculative Sampling](https://arxiv.org/abs/2302.01318).
+This post provides an overview, implementation, and time complexity analysis of DeepMind's paper [Accelerating Large Language Model Decoding with Speculative Sampling](https://arxiv.org/abs/2302.01318).

 Code for this blog post can be found at [github.com/jaymody/speculative-samlping](https://github.com/jaymody/speculative-sampling).